 - 9. Enable and configure the interface on the Signal settings tab. - a.
 Optional: Change the name of the interface. - b.
 Set the Enabled slider to On. - c.
 In the Sampling interval field, specify the interval at which the signal is to be sampled (in milliseconds). - d.
 Set the Record signal values slider to On if the values are to be recorded in the local VictoriaMetrics database. - e.
 In the Recording interval field, enter the desired time interval for the recording (in seconds). - 10.
 Additional settings are available in Advanced viewing mode: - a.
-Use custom identifiers: Set the slider to On if you want to enter your own identifier name.

-- b.
-Custom identifier: Enter your own identifier name. - On the Signal processing tab, you can specify how the signal value is to be processed.
-You can find out more at Configuring the signal processing steps [90]. - 12.
+Use custom identifiers: Set the slider to On if you want to enter your own identifier name. - b.
+Custom identifier: Enter your own identifier name. - 11.
+On the Signal processing tab, you can specify how the signal value is to be processed.
+You can find out more at Configuring the signal processing steps [91]. - 12.
 Click on Save. - 13.
-On the Measurement modelling tab, you specify how the measurements are to be visualized.
+On the Measurement modelling tab, you specify how the measurements are to be visualized. - You can find out more at Measurement modelling [92]. - 14.
+Finally, click on Save & close.